Choosing right door closers

 Although overhead closers are the most common, there are other types that aren’t mounted at the top of the door.
 Concealed closers, for example, are hidden within the jamb, offering a more appealing look.
 Similarly, floor closers are concealed within the floor and they aren’t visible when the door is opened.
 Examples include:

-- Concealed: Concealed closers are fitted into recesses in the door and frame.
+Concealed closers are fitted into recesses in the door and frame.
 Thus, they aren’t visible when the door is closed.
 They are available as hydraulic or spring-loaded versions, and they are typically used for interior doors that are fairly light.

-- Surface-mounted: These types of door closers are fitted to the door frame, with a bar along the back of the door.
+These types of door closers are fitted to the door frame, with a bar along the back of the door.
 Typically, these are fairly small in size, and they can be used to match the color of the door.
 They are a cost-effective option for automatically closing doors.

 Making the Right Choice

 As a building manager or owner, all this can be overwhelming.
 It’s essential to first consider building codes and traffic requirements before looking at the different aesthetic options.
-The wrong type can lead to the closer needing replacement in a short-period of time and also could lead to fines.
+The wrong type can lead to the closer needing replacement in a short period of time and also could lead to fines.
 As mentioned earlier, it’s essential to choose ANSI Grade 1 closers for high volume doors.
 If you have a small interior office, Grade 2 door closers are acceptable and for closets, Grade 3 closers will work fine.

 Once the grade requirement is met, energy efficiency and aesthetics can be taken into account.
-Exterior facing doors that will not be used for shipments could be left open far longer than needed leading to larger energy bills.
-Conversely, doors that automatically close too quickly that are used for shipments could lead to a productivity decline and later a demand that a different closer be used.
+Exterior facing doors that will not be used for shipments could be left open for longer than needed leading to larger energy bills.
+Conversely, doors that automatically close too quickly that are used for shipments could lead to a productivity decline and later a demand that a different closer is used.
 The application of each door will change the type of closer needed.
 One way to mitigate this potential problem would be to discuss the needs of each door with someone who would be working in the area.